abisop/nuttx-docs/en/guides/platform_directories.md

 applications.
 Those header flies can and only be used in the `arch/<arch>/src/<chip>` and in the `configs/<board>` directories.

-The header files in this directory <span class="title-ref">MUST NOT</span> introduce <span class="title-ref">ad hoc</span> non-standard function call interfaces between the application and the OS.
-The OS interfaces are highly controlled and not subject to
+The header files in this directory [MUST NOT]{.title-ref} introduce [ad hoc]{.title-ref} non-standard function call interfaces between the application and the OS.
+The OS interfaces are highly controlled and not subject to [ad hoc]{.title-ref} extension.
-<span class="title-ref">ad hoc</span> extension.

 The NuttX build system enforces this and I do everything that I can to restrict usage of all chip specific facilities to those directories.
 In